GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 #### Testing

-From the terminal, let us see how the Twiilio Verify API works.
+From the terminal, let us see how the Twilio Verify API works.
 Run the following commands in your Python interpreter:

 ```python
 >>> from twilio.rest import Client